SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     Like a weak reference,
     the type of the property or value must be a class type;
     unlike a weak reference,
-    the type can be nonoptional.
+    the type is nonoptional.
     For an example and more information about the ``unowned`` modifier, see :ref:`AutomaticReferenceCounting_UnownedReferencesBetweenClassInstances`.

 ``unowned(unsafe)``
-    Apply this modifier to a variable or a stored variable property to indicate that the variable or property has unowned reference to the object stored as its value.
+    Apply this modifier to a variable or a stored variable property to indicate that the variable or property has an unowned reference to the object stored as its value.
-    This modifier can be abbreviated as ``unowned``.
     If you try to access the variable or property after the object has been deallocated,
     you will access the memory at the location where the object used to be ---